purdue-orbital/lp-sim-fall-2018/README.md

 # LPSimulation
 MATLAB CEA wrapper for rocket problems that allows for multiple fuel/oxidizer entry and unlimited pressure, mixture, and ratio inputs (usually limited by CEA to around 14 each).
-Data is output in a convenient MATLAB containers.Map data type that stores all performance, compressible flow, thermal property, and molar concentration values normally seen in a standard CEA '.out' file.
+Data is output in a convenient MATLAB containers.
+Map data type that stores all performance, compressible flow, thermal property, and molar concentration values normally seen in a standard CEA `.out` file.
 See `cea_rocket_example.m` for an example script and type `help {file}` where `{file}` could be any of the MATLAB functions provided.